About this theme area:

 More research is needed on solutions to reduce and eliminate less explicit barriers, including but not limited to, systemic disenfranchisement of political and social involvement for Black, Indigenous, and other communities of color, as well as demolishing the historic and devastating impact of redlining on Black communities.

-The following research projects are examples of potential research topics for this sub-theme.
+The following research projects are examples of topics of potential interest under this theme.
 These examples are

 merely illustrative, and we welcome proposals on a range of topics and approaches, provided they are consistent